Burduk2/litex.js/README.md

 all you do is write a sequence of any Litex charachters to form the final expression.

 ### Declaration of all Litex charachter funcs
 **NOTE:** when you see '0+' or '1+' it is CharAmt argument in Litex charachter funcs.
-It is always the last argument in these funcs and here is what is does:
+Here is how to use it and what is does:

 | Arg                  | Occurences amount              |
 | -------------------- | ------------------------------ |